Nice to meet you.

 Setting time aside for focused work can help manage distractions and encourage creativity.
 Adding time blocks to your calendar will signal unavailability during that specific period, especially if your tools are synchronized.

-Some asynchronous tools like email inboxes or instant messaging platforms also have mute features, which means you can still be connected but not receive notifications for a set period of time.
-This limits distractions while you’re getting deep work completed.
+Some asynchronous tools, such as email inboxes or employee communication platforms, also have mute features.
+These allow you to stay connected but not receive notifications for a set period of time, limiting distractions while you’re completing deep work.

 Build shared workspaces